vickyhella/vickyhella.github.io/docs/development-basics/efficiency.md

   vi ~/.zshrc
   ```

 2. Add the following line to the file.
-Note that you need to replace `<target-directory>` with the directory you wish to open everytime you open the terminal.
+Note that you need to replace `<target-directory>` with the directory you wish to open every time you open the terminal.

   ```
   cd <target-directory>